dapclark/UCI-HAR-Dataset/ReadMe.md

 ## Assignment

-The assignment is to "create one R script called run_analysis.R that does the following":
+The assignment is to "create one R script called run_analysis.R that does the following."
+I use these same five steps below and as comments in my code in runanalysis.R.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.